 Suhail turned out to be an affable, charming fellow.
-A lawyer by training he says he entered the literary scene and he observed the industry in late 2014, “The unanimous consensus that I reached was that publishers and literary agents were not very keen on working with young, first-time authors.
-So the focus of The Book Bakers has been to give first-time authors a break.”
+A lawyer by training he entered the literary scene after he observed the industry in late 2014.
+“The unanimous consensus that I reached was that publishers and literary agents were not very keen on working with young, first-time authors.
+So the focus of The Book Bakers has been to give first-time authors a break.” he says.

-He proudly spoke of an 8-day literary festival conducted online during the pandemic, which saw participation of more than 600+ authors.
+He proudly spoke of an 8-day literary festival conducted online during the pandemic, which saw participation of 600+ authors.

 - Acceptance Rate: Since their goal is to encourage first time authors, they have a high acceptance rate of about 60%, which means they reject less than half of the manuscripts that come their way.